ArnarKSSandholt/EimeriaDualRNASeq/scripts/miscellaneous/read_counting.md

 # Read counting pipeline

-This document contains all code used for the read counting portion of the project x (I really need to find what this was).
+This document contains all code used for the read counting portion of the project.
 It is presented in the order of execution.
 Information on software used and versions can be found in the text and in the final section of the document.

 ## Trimming

-As was mentioned in the methods section of the report, the raw reads had been quality checked by the sequencing service, SNP&SEQ Technology Platform.
+The raw reads had been quality checked by the sequencing service, SNP&SEQ Technology Platform.
 Their reports were used as a basis to determine the settings required for trimming.
 The software used to trim the raw read data was Trimmomatic (v.
 0.36).
 For both the *in vitro* and *in vivo* datasets, the data was of high quality but the reverse reads had a large amount of adapter content. <br>
 As such, only a SLIDINGWINDOW:4:20 was used for quality, i.e. cutting reads anywhere Trimmomatic finds a window of 4 bases with a mean quality lower than 20, and removing reads shorter than 50 bp after trimming.
 The adapters used by the sequencing lab were standard Illumina adapters and were therefore included in the adapter library provided with Trimmomatic, allowing it to be used to identify and remove adapters. <br>
 The script below was used with these settings to trim the raw reads from both the *in vitro* and *in vivo* datasets: